GrokSurf's San Diego

 Clarification on SDSU’s planned expansion into the Adobe Falls Open Space area

-Posted by George J. Janczyn on April 24, 2010
+Posted by George J Janczyn on April 24, 2010

 I’m maintaining updated information on San Diego State University’s Master Plan project to construct residential housing for faculty and staff in Del Cerro’s Adobe Falls Open Space area, and the legal challenges pertaining to the plan’s Environmental Impact Report that dragged on for years.

-The ongoing story is here: http://groksurf.com/ongoing-topics/adobe-falls-and-sdsu-expansion/.
+The ongoing story is here: https://groksurf.com/ongoing-topics/adobe-falls-and-sdsu-expansion/.

 Posted in Environment, Government, Land use | Tagged: , , | Leave a Comment »